USKPA-dev/uskpa/README.md

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.

+## Documentation

+Developer documentation is located wthin in the [docs](docs/) directory.
+To get started, see the [local development guide](docs/local-development.md).

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):